ubc/emoji-feedback/README.md

 ```
 `emojiFeedback` has one method, `init`.
 Init takes 3 arguments: `entry`, `endpoints`, `options`
 * `entry` is the HTML id attribute that should be unique to the document.
 This is the entry point of Emoji Feedback.
-* `endpoints` is an object that contains 3 endpoints `emoji`, `feedback` and `votes`. `emoji` and `feedback` send POST requests that contain the selected emoji(s) and the written feedback in the body of the request, respectively. `votes` sends a GET request for retrieving the number of times students have voted.
+* `endpoints` is an object that contains 3 endpoints: `emoji`, `feedback` and `votes`. `emoji` and `feedback` send POST requests that contain the selected emoji(s) and the written feedback in the body of the request, respectively. `votes` sends a GET request for retrieving the number of times students have voted.
 * `options` is an *optional* object that contains `introText`, `feedbackTextPrompt`, `feedbackThankYou`, which allow for configurations of the text, as well as `emojis`, which can be used to configure the emojis to your liking.
 For example,

 ```javascript